 Meat substitute for Vegan or Vegetarian Irish Stew

 Traditionally, this stew is cooked with lamb or beef.
 To substitute the meaty part of this dish, we use a vegan protein called "Heura" made in Spain, where we live.
-It works perfectly as it has the right texture and it can stay cooking for a long time without disintegrating.
+It works perfectly as it has the right texture and it can stay cooking for a long time without falling apart.

 Other plant-based alternatives